Tuition and Fees

 Course Repeat Fee

-The Texas Legislature (TEC 54.014) eliminated funding to higher education for courses that are attempted three or more times.
-An attempted course is defined as any course in which a grade is earned on the transcript, including repeated courses and courses dropped with a grade of “W”.
+The Texas Legislature eliminated funding to higher education for courses that are attempted three or more times.
+An attempted course is defined as any course in which a grade is earned on the transcript, including repeated courses and courses dropped with a grade of "W".
+For additional information, please visit the Course Repeat Fee page.

 International Student Operations Fee